Medical Policy: 02.01.51

 Fecal incontinence refers to the involuntary loss of gas or liquid stool (called minor incontinence) or the involuntary loss of solid stool (called major incontinence).
 Continence requires the normal function of both the lower digestive tract and the nervous system.
 The anal sphincters, along with the pelvic muscles that surround the end of the digestive tract, ensure controlled movement of digestive tract contents.
 There are many possible causes of fecal incontinence; in most cases, incontinence results from some combination of damage to the anal sphincters, neurologic causes, decreased distensibility of the rectum, fecal impaction and diarrhea.
 Treatment includes behavior changes, medication, the use of bulking substances, treatment of impaction, nerve stimulation and surgery.

 Several agents (Durasphere, silicone biomaterial, etc) have been studied for the treatment of fecal incontinence.
 To date, only one bulking agent has been approved by the FDA for treating fecal incontinence.
 This is a formulation of non-animal stabilized hyaluronic acid/dextranomer in stabilized hyaluronic acid (NASHA Dx) and is marketed by Q-Med as Solesta.
-Solesta is a sterile gel that is injected into the anal.
+Solesta is a sterile gel that is injected into the anal canal.
 It is composed of naturally made materials, dextranomer and sodium hyaluronate.
 Solesta is classified as a medical device (injectable bulking agent) and not a drug.

 Transanal Radiofrequency Therapy